flownexus-lwm2m/flownexus/doc/source/deploy.rst

 Start flownexus
 ...............

-After the setup, download flownexus and start it with using docker compose in detached mode.
+After the setup, download flownexus and start it with using podman-compose in detached mode.
 Make sure to change the ``DEPLOY_SECRET_KEY`` and ``DEBUG`` flag in the ``settings.py`` file before deploying.:

 .. code-block:: console
-   :caption: Start flownexus with docker compose
+   :caption: Start flownexus with podman-compose

    vserver:~/ git clone https://github.com/flownexus-lwm2m/flownexus.git
    # Change the DEPLOY_SECRET_KEY and DEBUG flag in the settings.py file
-   vserver:~/flownexus/server$ docker-compose up -d
+   vserver:~/flownexus/server$ podman-compose up -d

 flownexus is now available at https://flownexus.org.
 The server is running in a Docker container and the Nginx server is used as a reverse proxy.